-Sarah Tannenbaum, Psy.D., ABPP is the Senior Director of Outpatient Clinical Services.
+Sarah Tannenbaum, Psy.D., ABPP is the Senior Director of Outpatient Clinical Services at The Baker Center.
+She serves as the internship's Director of Training and Chief Psychologist.
+She is a licensed psychologist and is Board Certified in Clinical Child and Adolescent Psychology.
 She has strategic and operational oversight of The Baker Center's outpatient programs, including the Center for Effective Therapy, a clinic providing mental health assessments and focused short-term treatments for children and their families; Camp Baker, a Summer Treatment Program for children with ADHD; and the Next Step: College Success and Independent Living Program, a college preparatory program for transitional aged youth with social communication deficits.
-Dr. Tannenbaum is a board certified and licensed child and adolescent clinical psychologist and Instructor in Psychology at Harvard Medical School.
-Dr. Tannenbaum has extensive experience working with children and families ages 2-18.
-Her work has focused on early childhood interventions, the treatment of traumatized populations, and the diagnosis and treatment of autism spectrum disorders.
-In addition, Dr. Tannenbaum is trained in a number of evidenced-based treatment approaches, including Cognitive Behavior Therapy (CBT), Trauma-Focused CBT (TF-CBT), Dialectical Behavior Therapy (DBT), Child-Parent Psychotherapy (CPP), Modular Approach to Therapy for Children with Anxiety, Depression, Trauma, or Conduct Problems (MATCH-ADTC), Parent-Child Interaction Therapy (PCIT) and the Summer Treatment Program (STP).
-She is a supervisor and trainer in MATCH-ADTC, providing statewide trainings in best practices for childhood disorders while supervising postdoctoral fellows, pre-doctoral interns, and practicum students towards certification in the treatment approach.
-Additionally, Dr. Tannenbaum is a certified therapist and Within Agency Trainer in PCIT.
-She is also a supervisor and trainer in the STP.
-Dr. Tannenbaum has practiced in a wide array of clinical settings, such as residential treatment centers, partial hospital programs, and community mental health centers where she has done both in-home and school-based treatment as well as school consultations and trainings.
-In 2021, Dr. Tannenbaum was awarded the Young Mentor Award by Harvard Medical School.
+Dr. Tannenbaum is the Principal Investigator of the Metrowest Evidence-based Trauma-Informed Referral & Treatment Initiative for Children (METRIC) Category III federal trauma grant, funded by SAMHA and the NCTSN, overseeing the expansion of high-quality trauma awareness and service delivery throughout Massachusetts.
+She specializes in providing evidence-based practices to children, adolescents, and families as well as training students and community clinicians in these approaches.
+She is a supervisor and trainer in the Modular Approach to Therapy for Children with Anxiety, Depression, Trauma, or Conduct Problems (MATCH-ADTC) and is a Regional Trainer in Training in Parent Child Interaction Therapy (PCIT), providing statewide trainings in best practices for childhood disorders while supervising postdoctoral fellows, pre-doctoral interns, and practicum students towards certification in these treatment approaches.
+Due to her expert knowledge in evidence-based approaches and experience working in a wide array of settings, Dr. Tannenbaum provides extensive consultation to schools and other systems of care in effective intervention and prevention strategies as well as training initiatives for both clinical and non-clinical staff.
+In recognition of her supervisory and mentorship skills, Dr. Tannenbaum was awarded Harvard Medical School's Young Mentor Award in 2021.